DESOTO patrol

 were patrols conducted by U.S. Navy destroyers equipped with a mobile "van" of signals-intelligence equipment used for intelligence collection in hostile waters.

 The USS De Haven became the namesake for these patrols.
 De Haven performed the first patrol off the coast of China in April 1962.
 The USS Agerholm carried out the first patrol to target North Vietnam in the Gulf of Tonkin in December 1962.

-These patrols were initially a response to the Chinese Communists' unexpected re-definition of their territorial waters to include all waters shoreward from lines drawn tangentially to, and between, twelve-mile circles drawn around their offshore islands.
-Such a declaration represented a huge expansion of their claims.
-This inhibited the lawful navigation of international waters as defined by US interests and increased the likelihood and frequency of formal diplomatic "serious warnings" issued by Beijing when any Seventh Fleet units navigated through these areas.
+These patrols were initially a response to the Chinese government's re-definition of their territorial waters to include all waters shoreward from lines drawn tangentially to, and between, twelve-mile radii from their offshore islands.
+Such a declaration represented an expansion of their claims.
+This inhibited the lawful navigation by the US navy and increased the likelihood and frequency of formal diplomatic "serious warnings" issued by Beijing, when any Seventh Fleet units navigated through these areas.
 This became a situation to which Commander Seventh Fleet felt compelled to respond.